Why so much interest in Wyoming LLCs?

 There is a rule that requires that the registered agent maintain the name and contact information of a natural person associated with the LLC (i.e. a "contact person").
 However, that information is not voluntarily provided to the Secretary of State's Office, and never provided to the general public.
 The Secretary of State can request that information from the registered agent or learn of it through an audit of the registered agent.
 The information can also be obtained through a subpoena to the registered agent.

-Providing even more secrecy, the "contact person" does not have to be the purchaser, owner or member of the LLC.
-The "contact person" can be the attorney for the LLC.
-This creates a double layer of secrecy as the attorney may assert the attorney-client privilege if asked to divulge the name of the true owner of the LLC, and keep that information secret even from the Secretary of State's Office.
+[UPDATE: In the past, the "contact person" did not have to be the purchaser, owner or member of the LLC.
+The "contact person" could be the attorney for the LLC.
+This created a double layer of secrecy as the attorney may assert the attorney-client privilege if asked to divulge the name of the true owner of the LLC, and keep that information secret even from the Secretary of State's Office.
+That option has been modified by recent changes to the Wyoming statutes.
+There is still anonymity, but not as great as in the past.]

 2) Tax Implications - Wyoming has no corporate income tax.
 So, many people assume that if they form a Wyoming LLC no state taxes will be paid for income earned from that LLC.
 I am not an expert on taxation issues, but I do not think that the tax issue is so straightforward.